DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 <details><summary>CloudFormation Parameters</summary>

 Required
 - `DdApiKey` - Your Datadog API Key.
-This can be found in DataDog, under Integrations > APIs > API Keys.
+This can be found in Datadog, under Integrations > APIs > API Keys.
     The API Key will be stored in AWS Secrets Manager.
 - `DdSite` - The Datadog site that your metrics and logs will be sent to.
 Should either be `datadoghq.com` or `datadoghq.eu`

 Lambda Function (Optional)
-- `FunctionName` - The name of the DataDog Forwarder Lambda function.
+- `FunctionName` - The name of the Datadog Forwarder Lambda function.
 DO NOT change when updating an existing CloudFormation stack, otherwise the current forwarder function will be replaced and all the triggers will be lost.
 - `MemorySize` - Memory size for the Datadog Forwarder Lambda function